 Central air conditioners are more efficient than room air conditioners.
 In addition, they are concealed, quiet, and convenient to operate.
 High efficiency air-conditioning units are particularly important as, in an average air-conditioned home, air conditioning consumes more than 2,000 kilowatt-hours of electricity per year, causing power plants to emit about 3,500 pounds of carbon dioxide and 31 pounds of sulfur dioxide.

-Schedule a Home Energy Audit Today.
+Schedule a Home Energy Assessment Today.